 Collaboration tools are a must

 Working from home is a breeding ground for procrastination.
-Not only does it contain many distractions to take your employees away from their tasks, but the feeling of nobody overseeing their work can dissuade their focus.
+Not only is the home full of distractions to lure your employees away from their tasks, but the feeling of nobody overseeing their work can dissuade their focus.

 Have a workday structure

 Without some form of workday structure, employees can quickly begin to lose their way.
-To avoid this from becoming a reality, ensure you utilize a routine.
+To avoid this from becoming a reality, ensure you put a routine in place.
 For example, you could start each morning with a group meeting.
 This could then be followed up with, say, a quick review after lunch to see what work has been done and what still needs to be completed.

 If your business is still able to function and thrive during the pandemic, you may be in need of an experienced translation service, BeTranslated is here for you.
 For more information or for a free, no-obligation quote get in touch today.